saksham/CarND-Advanced-Lane-Lines/README.md

 To see the effect of thresholding for individual images, please refer to [output/images/thresholding](output/images/thresholding) folder.
 The originals and binary images have the corresponding identifiers in their file names.

-The code which performs thresholding on the test image looks like this inside the `detect` function.
+The code which performs thresholding on the test image looks like this inside the `map_lanes` function.
 Notice that we instantiate `Thresholder` class to encapsulate thresholding logic.

 ```python
 im_thresholded = self._thresholder.threshold(img)